Biden’s climate summit shows rivalry with U.S. complicates China’s green push

 As Biden’s virtual summit wraps up this week, it has reinforced the sense that the United States and China, despite fierce and nationalistic rivalry, will seek common ground on the existential issue of climate change.
 But it’s uncertain how much more ground Xi is willing to concede — and under what circumstances.

 Although the United States, Japan and Canada on Thursday unveiled tighter new greenhouse gas emissions targets for 2030, Xi — as well as another key figure, Indian Prime Minister Narendra Modi — refrained from new commitments.
-After Xi’s speech, Chinese officials tasked with briefing reporters and Chinese state media retreaded over long-standing lines that developed countries need to do more to cut their emissions while developing economies should receive more slack.
+After Xi’s speech, Chinese officials tasked with briefing reporters and Chinese state media repeated long-standing lines that developed countries must do more to cut their emissions while developing economies should receive more slack.

 Environmental groups say they were disappointed because Xi has staked out significant long-term goals to reach carbon neutrality by 2060 — but has not yet presented clarity about how to get there.

-Xi’s reticence at the summit could be driven by domestic considerations, said Li Shuo, senior adviser at Greenpeace.
+Xi’s reticence at the summit could be driven by domestic considerations, said Li Shuo, senior adviser at Greenpeace East Asia.

 “He needs to balance divergent interests between domestic industrial groups and international expectations, the need to show China’s green image and also not be seen as caving to U.S. diplomatic pressure,” Li said.
 “It’s precisely because it’s a U.S.-organized event that China might have been more hesitant to put more offers on the table.”